 “Will you be okay with it if this never happens again?
 I am still seeing other people.
 I’m not sleeping with anyone else, but I am seeing them.”

 “Might I still be one of the guys to get a rose?”

 I like to live honestly.

 Downtown we went to a Thai place and then headed over to a bar where a wedding party was getting smashed and dancing to some live music.
-TI ordered a birthday cake martini (I like a man secure enough in his masculinity to order girly drinks) and we proceeded to get drunk enough to dance and sing right along with the wedding revelers.
+He ordered a birthday cake martini (I do like a man secure enough in his masculinity to order “girly” drinks) and proceeded to get drunk enough to dance and sing right along with the wedding revelers.
 I was glad to see him loosening up since we still hadn’t done much talking that day.
-We went back to the hotel and had wonderful, dizzy, drunk sex, after which I immediately fell asleep.
+I’m not much of a night-owl anymore, so we headed back to the hotel.
 It was so nice to lie in bed with a man’s warm skin against me.
 His soft, dark skin is lovely.
 I swear the man is made of silk.
 Is that a weird compliment?
 ‘Cause he looked at me like I had three heads when I said it.

 In the end, it felt like we’d had a little honeymoon.
 Just a couple of people meandering about the city in faux love.
 It was worth it to spend those days overdosing on oxytocin.
 I needed that in my life.

 We talked some more via text in the following weeks.
 I asked him to send me the pictures we took on the mountain.
 He said he would.
 I asked again.
 He said he would.
 Weeks later I asked if there was a reason he wasn’t sending them.
 “Yes.
 I look fat.”
 At first I laughed, joked that our grandkids would never get to see photos of our first dates because Grandpa is a big turd, but then I told him I was disappointed that he lied to me.
 He could have just said upfront that he wouldn’t send them.
 He replied, “Just because you don’t get something you want doesn’t mean someone lied to you or was ‘dishonest’.”